frombeirutwithlove/ProtestTips/WhatToDo.md

   * iOS: Settings > Notifications > Show Previews: When Unlocked
   * Android: Settings > Apps & notifications > Notifications > On lock screen: Hide sensitive content
 - Consider purchasing a case that has a ring or loop on it to keep your device securely in your hands.
 Especially if you are documenting the protest.
+- Protect your info online.
+Photos will be circulating online, and trolls have a habit of trying to identifying protestors and targeting them.
+Make sure your social accounts are secure.

 ## In the event of a media blackout
 _What happens if you’re on the streets but there are no media outlets covering?